Peter von Bagh

 Kari Peter Conrad von Bagh (29 August 1943 – 17 September 2014) was a Finnish film historian and director.
-Von Bagh worked as the head of the Finnish Film Archive.
-He was the editor-in-chief of Filmihullu magazine and co-founder and director of the Midnight Sun Film Festival.
-Since 2001, he had been the artistic director of the film festival Il Cinema Ritrovato in Bologna.
+Von Bagh worked as the head of the Finnish Film Archive, editor-in-chief of Filmihullu magazine and co-founder and director of the Midnight Sun Film Festival.
+From 2001, he was the artistic director of the film festival Il Cinema Ritrovato in Bologna.
 Von Bagh was a member of the jury in the competition category of 2004 Cannes Film Festival.

-Films directed by Peter von Bagh are screened at prestigious international forums, including an extensive retrospective of his works at the Rotterdam International Film Festival and Festival Internacional de Cine Independente in Buenos Aires in 2012, and at the Tromsø International Film Festival in 2013.
+Films directed by Bagh have been screened at prestigious international forums, including retrospectives of his filmography at the 2012 Rotterdam International Film Festival, the 2012 Festival Internacional de Cine Independente in Buenos Aires, and the Tromsø International Film Festival in 2013.

-Principal works of Peter von Bagh's production of approximately 40 non-fiction books, mostly on cinema, and some 60 films for both the cinemas and television include his internationally successful films Helsinki, Forever (2008) and Sodankylä, Forever (2010–2011, a documentary series of the first twenty-five years of the Midnight Sun Film Festival), Song of Finland ("The Story of Art in Finland During the Era of Independence", a twelve-episode television series, YLE 2003–04, and a book published by WSOY 2007), Elokuvan historia ("History of Cinema", a 52-episode radio series, YLE and a book published by W&G 1975, Otava 1998, 2004) and Tähtien kirja ("The Book of Stars", Otava, 2006).
-The book Aki Kaurismäki has been translated into several languages.
+Bagh's wrote approximately 40 non-fiction books, mostly on cinema, and some 60 films for both the cinemas and television include his internationally successful films Helsinki, Forever (2008) and Sodankylä, Forever (2010–2011), a documentary series of the first twenty-five years of the Midnight Sun Film Festival.
 He died in 2014 at the age of 71.

 Studies

-Born to a German Russian psychiatrist father, Von Bagh graduated from the Oulun lyseo Upper Secondary School in 1961.
+Born to a German Russian psychiatrist father, Bagh graduated from the Oulun lyseo Upper Secondary School in 1961.
 He took his Master of Arts degree at University of Helsinki in 1970 with a combination of subjects consisting of Theoretical Philosophy, Sociology, Aesthetics, and Literature.
 His dissertation Elokuvalliset keinot ja niiden käyttö: Alfred Hitchcockin Vertigo was later published as a book (Helsingin yliopisto, 1979).
-Von Bagh took his degree of Doctor of Social Sciences in 2002.
+Bagh took his degree of Doctor of Social Sciences in 2002.
 His doctoral thesis Peili jolla oli muisti – elokuvallinen kollaasi kadonneen ajan merkityksien hahmottajana (1895–1970), (SKS 2002) examines the fundamental units of cinematic expression, montage and collage.

-Von Bagh has taught and lectured at several schools and universities, e.g. as Professor of Film History at Aalto University since 2001.
+Bagh has taught and lectured at several schools and universities, e.g. as Professor of Film History at Aalto University since 2001.
 He has also compiled a textbook on cinema, Salainen muisti (Sanoma Pro, 2009), to be used in schools.

-The connecting thought in Peter von Bagh's production is the history of everyday Finnish life: images of details conveying something of what the life of the Finns has been like.
+Bagh's focus is the history of everyday Finnish life: images of details conveying something of what the life of the Finns has been like.
 The films Vuosi 1952 ("The Year 1952", 1980), Viimeinen kesä 1944 ("The Last Summer 1944", 1992), Helsinki, Forever (2008) and Splinters – A Century of an Artistic Family (2011) provide a magnifying glass for peeking at history, defined by a certain moment in time, location, or an artistic family.